liorghub/SONiC/doc/ztp/inband_ztp.md

 5. Simple provisioning script downloaded using URL specified in DHCPv6 Option-239.
 6. Minigraph xml and ACL json downloaded using URL specified in DHCP Option 225 and 226 respectively.

-For each option mentioned above, there is a predefined path to a file on the filesystem.
-When the correspnding option will arrive in the DHCP packet, we will parse it and write to this file.
-We determine ZTP mode by checking if the file exist, if it does, we read the URL from it, downloading the ZTP json or the provisioning script and skip all other options.

-- If none of the files exist (discovery failed), wait for in-band interfaces to be created (read interfaces from config DB and poll for existance of /sys/class/net/${PORT}), then check for oper state change in one on of the in-band interfaces and if there is such, perform restart to interfaces-config service, this will start DHCP discovery on all in-band interfaces.
-- In the case where discovery failed and no link up detected, we keep a timer to restart interfaces-config service periodically every 300 seconds.
-- DHCP process starts, server sends offer, client sends request, server sends ack with the IP address and the required DHCP option.
-- DHCP hook /etc/dhcp/dhclient-enter-hooks.d/inband-ztp-ip sets the offered IP address on the in-band interface.
-- Another hook /etc/dhcp/dhclient-exit-hooks.d/ztp reads the received option and write it to a file in predefined location on the filesystem.
-- Go back to discovery mode, this time, one of the files will exist and ZTP json file will be downloaded.
 - Process the configuration sections appear in ZTP json.
 Each section contains plugin to execute.
 There are several plugin types:
-1. configdb-json - the plugin is used to download ConfigDB json file and apply the configuration.
+1. configdb-json - the plugin is used to download config DB json file and apply it.
 A config reload is performed during which various SWSS services may restart.
 2. firmware - this plugin is used for image management on a switch.
 It can be used to install, remove and boot selection of images. sonic_installer utility is used by this plugin to perform the supported functions.
 3. connectivity-check - this plugin is used to ping a remote host and verify if the switch is able to reach the remote host.
 4. snmp - this plugin is used to configure SNMP community string on SONiC switch.